rachel0608/Mysh/README.md

 Partially Implemented:
         Backgrounding with &: inconsistent segfault when running in the bg and later executing in the fg
-        Parsing: segfault/double free when tokenizing with ;
+        Parsing: segfault/double free memory error when tokenizing with ";"
         Joblist: does not always print correctly the first time (must execute jobs multiple times) not readding jobs to the list correctly- jobs only prints 1 done at a time
         Ctrl-Z: stops the program but gets stuck